vinicius-ronconi/bitfinex/README.md

 # Bitfinex Python Client

-__DEPRECATED__ : _I consider this repo dead as of August 2nd 2016, when
-Bitfinex was hacked.
-Feel free to fork it._
+__IMPORTANT__ : _Just forked this project because scottjbarr considered his repo dead as of August 2nd 2016, when Bitfinex was hacked.
+Made a few fixes on it._

 A Python client for the Bitfinex API.